BackofenLab/Cherri/README.md

 - c | context: how much context should be added at left an right of the sequence
 - n | experiment_name: name of the data source of RRIs
 - p | param_file: IntaRNA parameter file
-- st | use_structure: set off if you want to disable structure
+- st | use_structure: set off if you want to disable structure (when on the feature optimization will be perfomed directly and the data will be stored in feature_files and no model/fearute forlder will be set up)
-- i2 | path to RBP binding location file in bed format
+- i2 | RBP_path: path to RBP binding location file in bed format
+- t | run_time: time used for the optimization in sec default 12h
+- me | memoryPerThread: memory in MB which each thred can use (total ram/threds)
+- j | n_jobs: number of jobs for the optimization
+- mi | mixed: use mixed model my given a list of precomputed data (advanced option)

 #### Output